Table of Contents

 - 1932 — The Pecora hearing, named after Ferdinand Pecora, happened two years after the crash.
 The Pecora hearing, by the U.S. Senate banking committee, clearly stated the misconduct of the financial institutions and how they misled investors and engaged in insider trading.
 Prior to 1932, there was no federal law against insider trading.

 - 1933 — The 1932 Pecora hearing led to the Securities Act of 1933.
-The Securities Act was not the first shot at regulating the securities market, as there were Blue Sky Laws at the state levels, but they were obviously ineffective.
+The Securities Act was not the initial attempt to regulate the securities market, as Blue Sky Laws already existed at the state level.
+However, these laws proved to be obviously ineffective.
 If they had been effective, the Great Depression wouldn’t have occurred.
 The 1933 Securities Act required the registration of securities sales in the United States, focusing on investor protection.
 This means being truthful about the risk and historical performance of each instrument on sale.

 - 1933 — The Glass-Steagall Act was another response to the Pecora hearings of 1932.
 It separated investment banking from commercial banking.
 This same act created the Federal Deposit Insurance Corporation (FDIC) to protect bank depositors in the American banking system.